 To Thaw: Place one or two slices in the fridge overnight.
 Enjoy them cold in the morning or warm them in the microwave for a few seconds.

-To Refrigerate: Store sliced portions in a sealed container in the fridge.
+To Refrigerate: Store sliced portions of the sweet quinoa breakfast casserole in a sealed container in the fridge.
 Eat them cold or reheat briefly in the microwave.